 Graduate business degree programs are offered in an accelerated format for working adults.
-Each class meets one night per week for six weeks with the exception of three quantitative courses in the MBA program.
-The courses in Managerial Economics, Finance, and Accounting (MGMT 5243, MBAM 5223, MBAM 5323) are twelve week classes with the first six of the twelve week courses conducted online.
+Each class meets one night per week for six weeks.
 The programs are offered at five learning centers, and the MBA is also offered in a fully-online format.